splewis/csgo-executes/README.md

 No support beyond this README is provided for this plugin at this time.
 Do not ask for it unless you're volunteering to contribute.
 There are many known bugs; please do not report them unless you are submitting a pull request to fix them.

+Warning: there's no backwards compatibility guarantees for spawn files yet.
+Use this at your own risk.

 ## Gameplay

 The T team setup to execute onto a site with ~40 seconds left and the CT team is typically in a fairly standard setup.
 Grenades are automatically thrown for the T players and the rounds plays out the way counter-strike plays.
 The game goes through pistol rounds, forcebuy/lowbuy rounds, then standard gun rounds.
 Players can use the ``guns`` menu to select some preferences: whether they want to have an AWP, which M4 to use, and what site they prefer to play on the CT side.